Scaling out Total Order Atomic Broadcast with Apache BookKeeper

 BookKeeper scalability is a function of both the number of entries per ledger and the number of bookies available, both of which can be easily tuned by the user.
 For example, if you run a large production cluster of several hundred bookies, managing ~2 million concurrent streams, TOAB guarantees will be provided across all bookies in the cluster.
 BookKeeper is the only open source system available that can provide such guarantees.

-*Apache Pulsar and Apache Heron are efforts undergoing incubation at The Apache Software Foundation (ASF), sponsored by Apache Incubator PMC.
+*Apache Heron is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by Apache Incubator PMC.
 Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
 While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.